ICC World Cup: West Indies team party like rockstars at Perth

-Song, dance and alcohol flows as calypso kings take centrestage in front of 500-odd fans at Sunday evening's Caribbean-style gig during the ongoing CWC 2015
+Song, dance and alcohol flows as calypso kings take centrestage in front of 500-odd fans at James Street Amphitheatre's Caribbean-style gig during the ongoing CWC 2015

 Perth: The calypso kings received a rockstar welcome here at the James Street Amphitheatre with song, dance and alcohol flowing akin to the runs from Chris Gayle's bat against Zimbabwe (where he hammered a 147-ball 215 in West Indies' second World Cup encounter in Canberra) recently.

 Chris Gayle joins an artist from an Australia-based Caribbean band on stage at the James Street Amphitheatre.
 Pics/Ashwin Ferro

 Gayle was the entertainer-in-chief here too as he sang and danced on stage along with an Australia-based Caribbean band.
 As though that was not enough, Gayle even got his Jamaican teammate Andre Russell to sing for the 500-odd crowd who were present at the Western Australian Tourism-organised event.

 In attendance, besides the entire West Indies squad, were some yesteryear legends like former captains Clive Lloyd (chief selector) and Richie Richardson (team manager) besides pace ace Curtly Ambrose (bowling consultant), all of whom happily mixed with the crowd and posed for photographs and selfies with everyone.

 Andre Russell sings a song as 500-odd fans egg him on

 The Windies take on MS Dhoni's Team India at the Western Australian Cricket Association Ground in a Group B match on Friday.
 None of them seemed perturbed at the prospect of facing the defending champions, who are on fire with three thumping wins in as many matches.